Call for Abstracts

 • Applicable systems engineering lessons learned.

 The ability to employ hypersonic systems (offensive and defensive) in compressed timelines is of extreme importance to the DoD.
-This session will examine various capabilities and the technologies related to: resource management, ISR, targeting, command and control, C2BMC, and communication and decision making as it applies to employing hypersonic capabilities.
+This session will examine various capabilities and the technologies related to: resource management, ISR-T, targeting, command and control, C2BMC, and communication and decision making as it applies to employing hypersonic capabilities.
 Areas of interest include:

 • Compressing the kill chain to reduce our adversaries’ decision time;